humdrum-tools/humdrum-documentation/guide/ch24/index.md

 #### RULE: "Avoid the sharing of pitches by two parts."

-For this rule, let\'s assume that we also want to identify unisons that are spelled enharmonically (such as F-sharp and G-flat).
+For this rule, let's assume that we also want to identify unisons that are spelled enharmonically (such as F-sharp and G-flat).

-First, we need to translate the two parts into some absolute pitch representation \-- such as frequency or semitones.
-This will ensure that enharmonically equivalent pitches have the same representation \-- and so will facilitate comparison.
+First, we need to translate the two parts into some absolute pitch representation &mdash; such as frequency or semitones.
+This will ensure that enharmonically equivalent pitches have the same representation &mdash; and so will facilitate comparison.

 The Humdrum <span class="tool">semits</span> command translates pitches to semitone distances